 3. Build Your Physique and Maintain a Good Appearance

-Having and maintaining a good appearance is mandatory to becoming a professional model and you may have to invest on yourself to achieve this.
+Having and maintaining a good appearance is mandatory to becoming a professional model and you may have to invest in yourself to achieve this.

-Your hair, skin and fashion sense (in term of what you wear) coupled with the way you carry yourself is very important.
+Your hair, skin and fashion sense (in term of what you wear) coupled with the way you carry yourself are very important.

 The diet you eat would help shape your body.